hmcts/ops-runbooks/MailRelay/Deploying&TroubleshootingMailrelay.md

 2. Modifying the Exim.conf File

-The exim.,conf file is written with makefile, you can find a makefile tutorial [here](https://makefiletutorial.com/)
+The exim.conf file is written with makefile, you can find a makefile tutorial [here](https://makefiletutorial.com/)

 *more to be added*